brompwnie/brompwnie.github.io/_posts/2017-02-12-Kotlin-and-Java:-How-Hackers-See-Your-Code.md

 meta: "android hacking"
 ---

 Hello!
 In this blog post, I'll be sharing with you a recent experiment I did with Java and Kotlin Android applications.
 Kotlin is new to the Android space and is picking up momentum and with this in mind, I recently asked myself "I wonder how I am going to reverse Android applications built with Kotlin?".
 This question I feel is common amongst Android reversers because when you are targeting an Android application (APK), your approaches and tools will differ according to whether the app is using something like Apache Cordova, native Java or Kotlin.
-After dwelling on this for something, I decided to setup a small experiment which would allow me to see how some commonly used reversing tools would react to Kotlin applications.
+After dwelling on this for sometime, I decided to setup a small experiment, which would allow me to see how some commonly used reversing tools would react to Kotlin applications.
 The remainder of this blog post describes what I did and the anomalies I observerd!
 Enjoy!

 ## Step 1: Create A Java and Kotlin Android Application
 In this step, I wanted to create a basic AKA vanilla Android application in Java and Kotlin so that I could have two applications to compare against.
 I wanted the applications to be simple and utilize as many defaults as possible.
 For this step I created the applications in Android studio and used the defaults.
 I called the applications "HelloJava" and "HelloKotlin" respectively.